darkdoon/audio-object/README.md

 a Web Audio node or another audioObject to connect to.

-The outputNode that was passed into the <code>AudioObject()</code> constructor is connected directly to the audioNode or audioObject's input node.
+The outputNode that was passed into the <code>AudioObject()</code> constructor is connected directly to the audioNode or the audioObject's input node.

     var delay = audioContext.createDelay();
     effect.connect(delay);